micheldebree/micheldebree.nl/website/content/posts/our_point_of_view/index.md

 and [Chris
 Hűlsbeck](https://deepsid.chordian.net/?file=/MUSICIANS/H/Huelsbeck_Chris/Ski_Dance.sid),
 were taken from other demo's.
-It was common practise to steal resources like character sets and music, and was considered OK long as the author was credited.
+It was common practise to steal resources like character sets and music, and was considered OK as long as the author was credited.